eryjus/century-os/JOURNAL.md

 Today I have finished up copying in several functions and getting my `ConsolePutS()` implementation working.
 I now have a greeting on the screen.
 This is a milestone so I will commit these changes locally.

+So, since I am working on the screen, I think the next thing to do is to write the status bar.
+This way the screen is actually 'complete'.
+The status bar will have to be blank for now since I don't have too much to actually paint into the status bar, but I will start laying the foundation.
+What I am thinking about is the Redmine (my internal bug tracker, sorry for the loss of visibility on that) I have put in for the `ConsolePutChar()` to be more architecture independent.
+I will think on this a bit....

+So, I did go ahead and make the `ConsolePaintChar()` function, as I had identified in Redmine #347.

+The 2 key functions calls that I have ahead of what has been implemented so far is the function to set the cursor type and the other to clear the screen.
+I think those are the next 2 I will be implementing.
+This way, I will be able to look forward rather than backward.

+**2018-05-28**

+Today I started to wrap up the rest of the early console functions.
+The last thing is the cursor geometry function -- and I do not see the value in it at the moment.
+I may pull it in later.
+So, I will commit locally at this point and move on to CPU initialization.